 Amorphophallus is a genus of tuberous plants in the Araceae family.
 They are grown by devoted collectors for the beauty of their single compound pinnate leaves, which give them a palm like look, very exotic.
 A few are brave enough to confess they find the bad smelling flower one of Nature's wonders.

 Amorphophallus henryi N.E.Br. is native to Taiwan where it grows in forests, bamboo plantations, orchards, in heavily to lightly shaded places, on thin soils on limestone bedrock or in karst areas.
 It has a solitary green leaf with oval or irregular whitish spots and a solitary flower, glossy pale green on the outside and dark maroon on the inside, the base densely covered with warts.
 It smells of decaying meat or cow dung.
 It is unusual in having blue or purple berries.
-Photo from Arnold Trachtenberg.
+Photos from Arnold Trachtenberg and Robert Parks.

 Amorphophallus konjac (syn.
 Amorphophallus rivieri) is a widespread species from the eastern Himalayas to China and the Philippines.
 The first 2 photos were taken by Angelo Porcelli of plants that used to be known by the name Amorphophallus rivieri var. konjac.
 It is known by common names of Snake's tongue or snake palm.
 This variety is grown for food and produces masses of child tubers.
 The third photo was contributed by the UC Botanical Garden.